 What does “no-fault” refer to?

-"No-fault" refers to the benefits provided by auto insurance coverage that every driver in Michigan is required to purchase.
-No-fault benefits are given to drivers involved in motor vehicle accidents regardless of whether they caused the crash or not.
+“No-fault” refers to the benefits provided by auto insurance coverage that every driver in Michigan is required to purchase.
+No-fault benefits are given to drivers involved in motor vehicle accidents regardless of fault.

 What types of benefits are covered under no-fault insurance?